mpensystems/gogreen/README.md

 **Trip Tracking** ![WebTracking](https://img.shields.io/badge/React-green) A web based interface, that generates a unique tracking link for each trip.
 The link can be shared with the end customer to track the process of the trip via a web page.

-*Note* Usage of this platform requires either an API based integration with an existing eCommerce storefront, or manual order creation via the admin portal in case of a brick-and-mortar store.
+*Note:* Usage of this platform requires either an API based integration with an existing eCommerce storefront, or manual order creation via the admin portal in case of a brick-and-mortar store.

 ## Getting Started